 How to Use a Limiter to Boost Voice Recording Levels in DaVinci Resolve

-Working on audio in DaVinci Resolve’s Fairlight suite is enjoyable: Fairlight has a thoughtful design, a huge selection of great tools, and room for more audio channels than you’ll likely ever need.
-In this you’ll learn about using the limiter tool to increase the volume of spoken-word recordings and dialogue, while avoiding peaking.
+Working on audio in DaVinci Resolve’s Fairlight suite is enjoyable: Fairlight has a thoughtful design, a huge selection of great tools, and for more audio channels than you’ll likely ever need.
+In this tutorial you’ll learn about using the limiter tool to increase the volume of spoken-word recordings and dialogue, while avoiding peaking.

 What is a Limiter?